heronlen/EVANI/README.md

 (pdf versions)

 Google Geminii
 Cmd: can you take the data from the two pdf's format into a json file, from the Electricity Price Comparison Table add a Night Unit rate of zero to match the Economy 7 Price Comparison Table data.
-Remove the annual cost from Electricity Price Comparison Table
+Remove the annual cost from Electricity Price Comparison Table can you sort the data so that all suppliers similar suppliers are listed below each other?

 Copy and paste into